umputun/remark42/README.md

 `docker-compose exec remark42 /srv/create-backup.sh {your site id}`

+##### Backup format

+Backup file is a text file with all exported comments separated by EOL.
+Each backup record is a valid json with all key/value unmarshaled from `Comment` struct (see below).

 #### Admin users

 Admins/moderators should be defined in `docker-compose.yml` as a list of user IDs or passed in the command line.